reselbob/JavaFuturesDemo/README.md

 # Use cases

 There are two use cases.
-The first is a travel use case that runs Hotel, Airline and Car Rental in parallel.
+The first is a travel use case that runs Hotel, Airline and Car Rental reservations in parallel.

 ![futures-travel-01](https://github.com/reselbob/JavaFuturesDemo/assets/1110569/2b49ce70-e003-4f31-b9cb-8007816da47a)

-The second use case a commerce the gets an order and then pays for the order, ships the order, delivers the order and then finally confirms the order.
+The second use case a commerce scenario the gets an order and then pays for the order, ships the order, delivers the order and then finally confirms the order.

 ![futures-commerce-01](https://github.com/reselbob/JavaFuturesDemo/assets/1110569/fe74af89-2319-46c5-9d82-419e2fd9d28e)

 # Getting the code up and running

-The is Java code that runs in the Maven framework.
+The project is Java code that runs in the Maven framework.

 **Step 1:**  Confirm Java is installed.